|

 "They kill people and take their skins…."
 She whispered.

-it is with people treating us as if we're insignificant, as if we don't
+as it is with people treating us as if we’re insignificant, as if

-matter, as if we can be insulted and kicked around just for not being
+we don’t matter, as if we can be insulted and kicked around just

 "Pretty good incentive to diet," Alec commented and Wyn subjected